 As you’ll recall from earlier, the SCAA recommends that water contains up to 85 milligrams per liter if you’re using it to brew coffee.
 At this level, the minerals in your water would enhance the flavor of your coffee.

-Scale affects how well your coffeemaker works, reducing its capability to brew water at its ideal temperature.
+Scale affects how well your coffeemaker works, reducing its ability to brew water at its ideal temperature.
 Considering that many coffeemakers fail to reach the 205 degrees Fahrenheit mark that brews the best-tasting cup, your coffee can come out tasting all wrong.

 That’s not all.
 Hard water is risky in a multitude of other ways, including: